renzora/webarcade/README.md

 ### Shared Panels

-Panels can be shared between plugins:
+Plugins can share components with other plugins:

 ```jsx
 // Plugin A - registers a shared panel